OPTRA Labs Guide

 • ordinary operating expenses with no project logic

-• broad awareness marketing without a business transformation case
+• broad marketing spend with no transformation case

-• projects with no owner, no baseline, and no implementation discipline
+• projects with no owner, baseline, or execution discipline

 Important note